-To use this protocol, a patient must have a current Glasgow coma scale total <12.
+To use this protocol, a patient must have a current Glasgow coma scale total < 12.
 This protocol is intended to guide the management of patients with a decreased level of consciousness who have no history of trauma.

-- A. Perform Initial Treatment / Universal Patient Care Protocol.

-- B. Maintain airway as indicated by Airway Management Protocol 6901 with the following special considerations in patients with decreased level of consciousness.

-- 1. Reassess that there is no history of even remote trauma which could have resulted in a cervical spine injury.
-If in doubt, protect spine by performing Spine Trauma Protocol 6103.

-- If a readily treatable cause is suspected, such as hypoglycemia or narcotic overdose, and ventilation can be maintained without intubation, consider assisting ventilation until treatment is administered and condition reassessed.

-- 3. Possible causes of unconsciousness or altered mental status (AEIOU-TIPS):

-- A Acidosis, alcohol

-- E Epilepsy

-- I Infection

-- O Overdose

-- U Uremia (kidney failure)

-- T Trauma, tumor

-- I Insulin

-- P Psychosis

-- S Stroke

-- C. Assess blood glucose level.

-- D. If blood glucose level is <60 mg/dl, then:

-- 1. Treat per Diabetic Emergencies Protocol 6604.

-- E. If blood glucose level is >60 mg/dl, administer Naloxone (Narcan®) 2 mg intranasal (IN) via atomizer.

-- F. Expedite transport and notify Medical Command.
+- A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Maintain airway with the following special considerations in patients with decreased level of consciousness. - 1.
+Reassess that there is no history of even remote trauma which could have resulted in a cervical spine injury.
+If in doubt, protect spine by performing Spinal Trauma Protocol 4103. - If a readily treatable cause is suspected such as hypoglycemia or narcotic overdose, and ventilation can be maintained without intubation, consider assisting ventilation without intubation until treatment is administered and condition reassessed. - 3.
+Possible causes of unconsciousness or altered mental status (AEIOU-TIPS): - A Acidosis, alcohol - E Epilepsy - I Infection - O Overdose - U Uremia (kidney failure) - T Trauma, tumor - I Insulin - P Psychosis - S Stroke - C. Assess blood glucose level by glucometer and draw labs if available. - D. If blood glucose level is $\leq$ 60 mg/dl, then: - 1.
+Treat per Diabetic Emergencies Protocol 4604. - E. If blood glucose level is > 60, administer Naloxone (Narcan®) 0.4 mg/minute up to 2 mg IV titrated to restore the respiratory drive.
+If IV cannot be established, administer 2 mg intranasal (IN) via atomizer, or intramuscular (IM). - F. Expedite transport and notify Medical Command.